-The Audit Committee met with the external auditors without the presence of management on four occasions in 2020 in connection with Audit Committee meetings.
-The Audit Committee regularly met with the Head of Corporate Audit in connection with Audit Committee meetings.
+The Audit Committee met with the external auditors without the presence of management on two occasions in 2021 in connection with Audit Committee meetings.
+The Audit Committee regularly met with the Head of Group Internal Audit in connection with Audit Committee meetings.

-The Election Committee's assessment of independence of the Audit Committee members prior to the Annual General Meeting 2020 is presented above under the "Independence requirements" section on page 175.
+The Election Committee's assessment of independence of the Audit Committee members prior to the Annual General Meeting 2021 is presented above under the "Independence requirements" section on page 183.

 The Audit Committee and the external auditors, among other tasks, discussed the external audit plan and the view of risk management.
-The Audit Committee held nine regular meetings during 2020.
-The attendance of Board members at the committee meetings is presented in the table on page 177.
-The Audit Committee reports the outcome of its work to all members of the Board on a regular basis and the minutes of the Audit Committee meetings are distributed to all Board members.
+The Audit Committee held nine regular meetings and one extraordinary meeting during 2021.
+The attendance of Board members at the committee meetings is presented in the table on page 185.
+The Audit Committee reports the outcome of its work to all members of the Board on a regular basis and the minutes of the Audit Committee meetings are available for all Board members.